-January can be a tough month.
-Christmas is behind us and it’s that time of the year when we start reassessing how we manage our money.
-However, this is also when we take stock and start to come up with New Year’s resolution ideas and ways we can improve in the coming months.
+January can be a tough month financially with the costs of Christmas behind us.
+That's why it's the best time of the year to start reassessing how we manage our money, take stock of what we've got and start to come up with New Year’s resolution ideas and ways we can improve in the coming months.

-As we look at the fallout of the festive season on our finances, it’s time to come up with solutions that can help us to begin balancing the books again, and with 2019 underway, it’s worth starting as you mean to go on.
+As we look at the fallout of the festive season on our finances, it’s time to come up with solutions that can help us to begin balancing the books again, and with 2022 underway, you should start as you mean to go on.
 Here, we explore five financial resolutions to add to your New Year’s resolution lists that can get your bank balance back on track.

-One good New Year’s resolution to help you reinvigorate your incomings and outgoings is rethinking your saving habits.
-Successful saving forms the basis of healthy finances.
-Setting aside a set amount each month is not only an excellent practice to get into, but it can provide a safety net when you need it most.
+One good New Year’s resolution to help you reinvigorate your incomings and outgoings is to rethink your saving habits.
+Successful saving forms the basis of healthy finances so setting aside a set amount each month is not only an excellent practice to get into, but it can provide a safety net when you need it most.

-Whether you’ve tried saving in the past or you’re yet to attempt it, there are some straightforward steps you can take to help you start saving up:
+Whether you’ve tried saving in the past or you’re yet to attempt it, here are some straightforward steps you can take to help you start saving up:

-- Examine your income: Note your monthly salary.
-The figure you receive each month should be in your mind before you start setting up any sort of savings plan as this is the pot you have to work with.
+- Examine your income: Note your monthly salary - the figure you receive each month should be firmly in your mind before you start setting up any sort of savings plan as this is the pot you have to work with.

-- Assess your spending: Look carefully at your bank statements for the past 12 months and note your regular debits to your account.
-Highlight essentials, for example utility bills and the mortgage, then flag up other expenses, such as travel costs and supermarket trips.
-Also make a note of any spending on big events including birthdays and Christmas.
+- Assess your spending: Look carefully at your bank statements for the past 12 months and note any regular debits to your account.
+Highlight essentials like utility bills and the mortgage, then flag up other expenses, such as travel costs and supermarket trips.
+Don't forget to make a note of any spending on big events throughout the year including birthdays and Christmas.

 - Decide on your limit: Once you know what your regular outgoings are, you can start to create a budget.
 This will allow you to account for these regular expenditures in the coming year while also giving you the opportunity to set a limit for how much you want to put into savings each month.
 From there, you can choose a savings account that works for you.
 Whether this is £10 or £100, you’ll soon find your savings start to grow.

-When it comes to New Year’s resolution ideas, cutting back on splurging the cash might not be the most appealing.
-This is mostly because it can prove to be a tricky one to keep, especially when you just want to cheer yourself up during the dark wintry days and have the January sales to contend with.
+When it comes to New Year’s resolution ideas, cutting back on impulse spending and splurges might not be the most appealing when it's the perfect way to cheer yourself up during the dark wintry days, not to mention having the January sales to contend with.

 However, while some of these discounted products may prove hard to resist, especially when you have emails and notifications telling you all about them, it’s worth foregoing that amazing deal in order to help get your finances in order.

-Having a clear budget going into 2019 can help you to reduce the luxury purchases and instead help you to refocus on the essentials.
+Having a clear budget going into 2022 can help you to reduce your luxury purchases and instead help you refocus on the essentials.
 By sticking to a budget, you can still factor in the odd treat from time to time but reducing the number of indulgent buys means you can set off on the path to a healthier bank balance.